hhu-adam/lean4monaco/README.md

+# Lean 4 Monaco

+## Usage

+Install this package in your npm project.
+Once this repo is published on npm, it should work as follows:
 ```
 npm install lean4monaco
 ```
 (TODO: This repo must be published on npm for this to work)

+The package contains two main classes: `LeanMonaco` and `LeanMonacoEditor`.
+The class `LeanMonaco` can only have exactly one active instance and arranges the correct setup of the Monaco Services and the VSCode API.
+When it is started, one or more editors can be created using `LeanMonacoEditor`.
+Here is an example how to use the classes using React:

 ```ts
 import { LeanMonaco, LeanMonacoEditor } from 'lean4monaco'